How to Clean Suede Shoes at Home: 5 Easy Steps to Keep Them Looking New

 To fix that, you’ll need the specialized suede brush to get the fuzzy surface of the suede uniform in one direction.

-Make sure to follow the same direction throughout the entire shoe.
+Ensure that the direction remains consistent throughout the entire shoe.

-Step 5: Apply Some Water-repellent Spray onto Your Suede Shoes
+Step 5: Protect Your Suede Shoes with Water-Repellent Spray

 Finally, a little bit of insurance.
-You’re basically done cleaning your suede shoes at this point, but if you really want to go the extra mile (and save yourself the trouble of future cleaning in the process) you’ll want to do this next step.
+You’re done cleaning your suede shoes at this point, but if you want to go the extra mile (and save yourself the trouble of future cleaning in the process), you’ll want to do this next step.

-Get your can of water-repellent spray and simply spray away at your suede shoes, applying it in a uniform fashion.
+Get your can of water-repellent spray and spray it uniformly on your suede shoes, applying it evenly.

-While maintaining suede shoes might be a challenge for a lot of people, by following simple steps and techniques it isn’t difficult to keep your suede shoes in peak condition.
+While maintaining suede shoes may be a challenge for many, following simple steps and techniques can help keep your suede shoes in optimal condition.